 You may need to apply a second coat, especially if you did not apply a primer or undercoat.

 Once the paint is fully dried, you can remove all the plastic sheeting, untie any plants, stand back and admire your work!
 Then you will need to reattach any bird boxes or plant holders you removed before painting.

 Make sure you clean up your paint brushes or sprayer, you may need white spirit depending on whether the paint used was oil or water-based.
 If it was water based paint then a good wash in warm water will be fine, oil-based paint will need white spirit to clean the paint off.
-If you have leftover paint you could tip the remainder into smaller containers like an old jam jar, label it well and secure the lid.
+If you have leftover paint you could tip the remainder into smaller blog-containers like an old jam jar, label it well and secure the lid.
 If stored in a cool dry place that is frost free it should last well and be handy for any small painting jobs.